openigem/naics36/docs/index.md

 sections below provide additional information on the economic design of the IGEM-NAICS model and the open source implementation of it, NAICS36.
-All of the files on this site, including data, code and documentation, are works in progress and will be revised as project evolves.
+All of the files on this site, including data, code and documentation, are works in progress and will be revised as the project evolves.

 # Design of IGEM-NAICS